amlanuet/bootPi/README.md

 ### Laptop
 Install Python and necessary libraries.
 Use joystickClientBoot.py to read the game controller input and send data to the Raspberry Pi.
-Run this script on your laptop. that has the game controller plugged in
+Run this script on your laptop that has the game controller plugged in.

 ## Running the Project
 1. Power on all components.